Despite the odds being stacked against them, FC Bayern may still hold the "biggest advantage" heading into the second leg against PSG | Goal.com Canada

 Luis Enrique has more options for rotating his squad than Vincent Kompany

-Although Dembele and Doue were both sidelined with injuries at times, even when his players were in peak condition, PSG manager Luis Enrique was generally more cautious about resting his key players than Vincent Kompany.
-Of course, he benefited from having a slightly larger squad.
+Although Dembele and Doue were both sidelined with injuries at times, even when his squad was fully fit, PSG manager Luis Enrique tended to rest his star players more often than Vincent Kompany.
+He also had the luxury of a slightly deeper squad.

-Beyond the established Serge Gnabry, recent injuries to rotation players Lennart Karl, Tom Bischof and Raphael Guerreiro left Kompany short of options, especially in attack.
+Because, in addition to regular starter Serge Gnabry, rotation players Lennart Karl, Tom Bischof and Raphael Guerreiro were also sidelined recently, Kompany ran out of options, particularly in attack.
 On Saturday against 1.
-FC Heidenheim, Nicolas Jackson was the only fit forward, so Konrad Laimer and Aleksandar Pavlovic filled in on the wings—an unorthodox and ultimately ineffective pairing.
-A bold quadruple substitution at half-time—Olise, Diaz and Kane among them—helped Munich claw back from behind to 3-3.
-That heroic comeback followed last week's 4-3 win over FSV Mainz 05 and the first leg against PSG.
-By Wednesday, Bischof and Karl should be fit again.
+FC Heidenheim, Nicolas Jackson was the only fit forward, so Konrad Laimer and Aleksandar Pavlovic filled in as makeshift wingers—a curious and ultimately ineffective pairing.
+A bold quadruple substitution at half-time—Olise, Diaz and Kane all entering the fray—helped Munich claw back from behind to secure a 3-3 draw.
+That result followed last week's 4-3 win over FSV Mainz 05 and the first leg against PSG, both of which required similar late comebacks.
+By Wednesday, Bischof, Karl and Guerreiro should be available again.

-Without the injured Achraf Hakimi in Munich, PSG boss Enrique could rotate far more freely, as shown by his 2-2 draw with FC Lorient.
+PSG boss Enrique, who will be without the injured Achraf Hakimi in Munich, rotated his squad much more easily in their 2-2 draw against FC Lorient.
 The most striking contrast was on the wings, where highly rated specialists Bradley Barcola and Ibrahim Mbaye started.
-By contrast, during the Champions League round of 16 against Chelsea and the quarter-final versus Liverpool, Enrique faced no such rotation headaches; the league simply rescheduled his domestic fixtures.
+By contrast, during the Champions League round of 16 against Chelsea and the quarter-final against Liverpool, Enrique did not face such squad headaches; the national federation simply rescheduled those league fixtures.

 - AFP